 We recommend to check out the Jewish Quarter Free Walking Tour when the hangover clears, to get a bit more historical and cultural understanding of the area.

 Our starting point is Plac Nowy which is situated in the heart of Kazimierz.
 Plac Nowy is an old Jewish marketplace that has many great food stalls.
-We recommend getting a zapiekanka to snack on to start the evening, a zapiekanka is a traditional polish meal that’s half pizza half baguette, and you can have almost anything on it, it’s delicious, but most importantly it does a great job of soaking in all that alcohol that you’ll soon be consuming.
-There are many other excellent street food stalls to choose, like sushi, burgers and grilled sausages.
+We recommend getting a zapiekanka to snack on to start the evening.
+A zapiekanka is a traditional polish meal that’s half pizza half baguette, and you can have almost anything on it.
+It’s delicious, but most importantly, it does a great job of soaking in all that alcohol that you’ll soon be consuming.
+There are many other excellent street food stalls to choose from, sushi, burgers to grilled sausages.

 Address: plac Nowy 7, 33-332 Kraków

-One of Krakow’s oldest bars, candlelit with alchemist tools on the walls and ceilings.
+Alchemia is one of Krakow’s oldest bars.
+The bar is candlelit with alchemist tools on the walls and ceilings.
 With each of its different rooms and cellar having a unique atmosphere, almost anyone can find their nook.
 Downstairs you can regularly catch a range of local and international bands that play there.
 They also have a cool indoor smoking section and great food.

 Address: Estery 5, 31-056 Kraków

 Just across the square is Entropia.
-Infusions are what they do, and they do them well, they infuse 20 different alcohols depending on the season and current trends.
-Some of the infusions to expect are dried figs, sesame seeds, vanilla, cranberries, sour caramel, white tea, pineapple etc. You’ll also notice that the majority of the furniture and a lot of the artwork has been recycled very creatively
+Infusions are what they do, and they do them well.
+They infuse 20 different alcohols depending on the season and current trends.
+Some of the infusions to expect are dried figs, sesame seeds, vanilla, cranberries, sour caramel, white tea, pineapple etc. You’ll also notice the majority of the furniture and a lot of the artwork has been recycled very creatively

 Address: Warszauera 1, 31-057 Kraków

-Just around this newly renovated bar is one of the largest venues in the Jewish Quatre.
+Around the corner is this newly renovated bar, one of the largest venues in the Jewish Quater.
 It was previously a 19th-century prayer house, and you can still see the warn out Jewish murals on the walls.
 The high ceilings and unique chandeliers give the place a real grand feeling.
 They mix great cocktails and even have unpasteurised Pilsner Urquell beer from the tank.
 We recommend trying this as its that only place in Krakow that has in from the tank.